hirefrank/incentfit-sleep-syncing/README.md

 # Incentfit Sleep Syncing

 This script records the user's sleep duration to [Incenfit](https://incentfit.com) on an ongoing basis.
-Currently, the script generates a random duration but this could be extended to support an API call to a sleep tracking system or external source (e.g. spreadsheet).
+Currently, the script generates a random duration but could be extended to support an API call to a sleep tracking system or external source (e.g. spreadsheet).
 Inspired by [@dholdren's](https://github.com/dholdren) incentsleep. ;)

 ## Setup